Typical Workshop Schedule

 Day 4 (Tuesday): 8:30 a.m. – 4:30 p.m.

-- How do I attract graduate students and work effectively with them?
+- How do I attract graduate students and develop a strong and collaborative research team?

 - Panel: The deans and several department heads offer suggestions and answer questions on getting off to a good start and earning tenure and promotion.